sagemath/trac_to_gh/Issue 3808.md

 # Issue 3808: bug in Hom constructor for finite fields

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3808

 Original creator: was